- Accommodation for 4 nights with breakfast in stylish guest houses/hotels:

 - End of the tour

-The High Tatras are the highest mountain range of Slovakia and the most significant tourist center for summer and winter holidays.
+The High Tatras are the highest mountain range of Slovakia and the most popular tourist center for the summer and winter holidays.

-There is about 35 valleys, 110 mountain lakes, but the most amazing are the Tatra peaks.
-There is more than 500 peaks in the High Tatras, out of which 10 peaks are above 2600 meters high.
-The silence of the valleys, mountain lakes, silky sheen of the waterfalls and simultaneously monumental touches with the heights of the peaks - all of that is the magical world of Tatra National Park.
+The silence of the valleys, mountain lakes, silky sheen of the waterfalls, and simultaneously monumental touches with the heights of the peaks - all of that is the magical world of Tatra National Park.

-*Drop off to other place than Bratislava is available on request.
+*Drop off to another place than Bratislava is available on request.